 Aviation Crime & Crisis

-Criminal law crisis support for airlines, airports and aircraft manufacturers.
+Criminal law crisis support for airlines, airports and aircraft manufacturers – on the side of either the victim or the accused.

 In aviation, criminal law meets technology, international politics and highly sensitive processes.
 When something “blows up” in this environment, fast, robust solutions are needed – ideally before proceedings take on a life of their own or escalate.